fakemonk1/decision-tree-implementation-from-scratch/README.md

 ## 2. How to find the best split?

 In ```DecisionTree``` all the nodes are decision nodes, it means a critical decision to go to the next node is taken at these nodes.

 Let us now introduce two important concepts in Decision Trees: Impurity and Information Gain.
 In a binary classification problem, an ideal split is a condition which can divide the data such that the branches are homogeneous.
-A split should be capable of decreasing the impurity in the child node with respect to the parent node and the quantitative decrease of impurity in the child node is called the Information Gain.
+A split should be capable of decreasing the impurity in the child node with respect to the parent node and the quantitative decrease of impurity in the child node is called the **Information Gain**.
 We need to have a unit of measure to quantify the impurity and in the information gain at each level.
 Common measures of impurity are Gini and Cross Entropy.
 Let us understand them in detail because these are prerequisite for building ```DecisionTree```.

 ###  _Gini Index_
 The Gini Index measures the inequality among values of a frequency distribution.
 A Gini index of zero expresses perfect equality, where all values are the same.
 A Gini coefficient of 1 expresses maximal inequality among values.
-Maximum value of Gini Index could be when all target values are equally distributed.
+The maximum value of Gini Index could be when all target values are equally distributed.

 Steps to Calculate Gini for a split:

-- Calculate Gini for sub-nodes, using formula sum of square of probability for success and failure (p²+q²).
+- Calculate Gini for sub-nodes, using formula sum of the square of probability for success and failure (p²+q²).
 - Calculate Gini for split using weighted Gini score of each node of that split

 ![gini_image](https://github.com/fakemonk1/decision-tree-implementation-from-scratch/blob/master/images/gini-index.png?raw=true)